 Electronic Thermal Management for Autonomous Vehicles

-The student team will design a functional energy harvesting prototype for the primary computational subsystem in an autonomous vehicle, focused on maximum possible efficiency.
-The prototype will reflect the operational requirements of an actual, in-design autonomous vehicle engine.
-Potential avenues of inquiry include incorporation of thermo-electric materials to harvest heat, utilization of excess energy to power cooling fans, transference of heat systems requiring warming, etc.
+The student team is expected to deliver a working prototype thermal management system for the computation, controls ,and electronic subsystems.
+The system should include energy harvesting mechanisms and energy storage resulting in maximum possible energy efficiency.
+The prototype will reflect the operational requirements of an actual, in-design autonomous vehicle.
+Potential avenues of inquiry include incorporation of thermo-electric devices, solar panels, phase-change materials to harvest heat, store, utilize excess energy to power cooling devices, providing heating, etc.

 Students who successfully match to this project team will be required to sign the following two documents in January 2018: